1 – Call us…or we will call you!

 7 – Organize: print, save, file, set dates, repeat.

 You will receive A L O T of information.
 All of it is important (I promise!) but I know that it can be very overwhelming.
 The best thing to do is to stay organized.
-You might choose to print everything and make a nice folder for you to refer to or you could create a folder in your email account that you stick all of your correspondence from us into.
+You might choose to print everything and make a nice folder to refer to or you could create a folder in your email account that you stick all of your SAI correspondence into.
 There will be a lot of deadlines.
 Stay on top of these by setting reminders in your calendar on your phone.
-We will help you by sending out reminders, but running around at the last minute trying to get things together is stressful, so try to avoid that by staying on top of your own deadlines.
+We will help you by sending out reminders (and a complete calendar listing all deadlines), but running around at the last minute trying to get things together is stressful, so try to avoid that by staying on top of your own deadlines.

 8 – Join the Facebook group for your city & term